 Warhol understood: art multiplies through systems.
 Repetition reveals new dimensions.
 The machine becomes part of the vision.

 Same here.
 Writer + AI + systematic process + genre knowledge.
-Not "AI writes books for me."
-I built a creative system where AI handles execution while I direct vision, structure, and quality.
+Not "AI writes the books."
+A creative system where AI handles execution and the human directs vision, structure, and quality.

 The System